Transitional Ministry Training (TMT) Now Fully Online

 Identify potential candidates for transitional ministry.

-Prepare transitional pastors to function with competence and confidence in transitional ministry contexts.
+Prepare transitional pastors to function with competence and confidence in many transitional ministry contexts.

-Instill the values of continuing education, support and accountability, which are essential for effectiveness in transitional ministry.
+Instill the values of continuing education, support and accountability, and leadership development which are essential for effectiveness in transitional ministry.

 Self-awareness is an essential component for effective transitional ministry; it is therefore an integral part of this training process.